mayolatoye/Interactive-Lab-Hub/Final Lab/README.md

 Professor Ju gave some inspiration around cat memes as a visual that typicaly evokes some reaction (usually poistive) when shown to the average participant.
 So I went further down this theme to combine the ideas.

 Using memes and jokes that could be visualized, the participant would enter a facial excersise gym daily to work out their facial muscles in the direction of smiling.
-The idea is this woudl be memes they had not seend yet so it would keep it fresh so you could get a genuine reaction.
-It is suttle and would need further work but the idea underlying in this is you also indirectly boost your mood when you smile or have something that cuases you to smile.
+The idea is this would be memes they had not seend yet so it would keep it fresh so you could get a genuine reaction.
+It is subtle and would need further work but the idea underlying in this is you also indirectly boost your mood when you smile or have something that cuases you to smile.
 The extent to which your facial muscles have moved (how good a workout you had) can then be used as a performance measure on how well the facial excercise session went.

-The idea is not to force a smile, though if you are choosing to perform some sort of facial excercise with associated health beenfits you amy want to track and understand your performance overtime.
-There woudl also be need to expand the scope of facial workouts, perhaps guiding the participant in how to stretch e.t.c. over time.
+The idea is not to force a smile, though if you are choosing to perform some sort of facial excercise with associated health benfits you may want to track and understand your performance overtime.
+There would also be need to expand the scope of facial workouts, perhaps guiding the participant in how to stretch e.t.c. over time.

 **System Sketch**